 The ESA Student Debates are lively, cross-examination-style debates held annually during ESA’s Annual Meeting.
 The Debates are an important educational, as well as entertaining, component of the ESA Meeting.

-All participants in the Debates are winners, as this is the only program at the ESA Annual Meeting which can directly culminate in an article in ESA’s American Entomologist.
+All participants in the debates are winners as this is the only program at the ESA Annual Meeting that can directly culminate in an article in ESA’s American Entomologist.

 The theme of the Entomology 2017 meeting is: ‘Ignite.
 Inspire.
 Innovate.’
 We have identified 3 areas of entomological interest and importance that are current hot topics in Entomology and Science.
 There will be opportunity for six student teams to take part in the debates, and three introductory speakers.
 The teams and individuals will be selected on a first-come, first-served basis, and may be made up of team members from the same University or from different schools.

 This year, the debates event is title: “The Anthropocene: Implications for Arthropods and Biodiversity”

 - What is the most important threat to global arthropod biodiversity?

 - What is the most urgent and feasible use for CRISPR/Cas9 in Entomology?